-The Child's Ethnicity indicates whether the child receiving child development services is of Hispanic or Latino origin.
-The definition of Hispanic or Latino is a person of Cuban, Mexican, Puerto Rican, South or Central American, or other Spanish culture or origin, regardless of race.
+The Child’s Ethnicity information field indicates whether the child receiving subsidized child care services through an agency’s contract with the ELCD is of Hispanic or Latino origin.
+The definition of Hispanic or Latino is a person of Cuban, Mexican, Puerto Rican, South American, Central American, or other Spanish culture or origin.

-Note: The Child's Ethnicity question is in addition to the Child's Race questions.
+Note: The Child’s Ethnicity question must be answered in addition to the Child’s Race questions.

 Where to Find It

 On the ELCD-9600, look in the box “Ethnicity” in Section IV: Data on Children.
 On the ELCD-9600, Y = “Yes” and N = “No.”

 Rules and Guidelines